SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signals.md

 ### Parameters

-- `signal` - The signal to be hooked
+- `signal` - The signal to be hooked.
-- `callback` - The new callback triggered by hooksignal, returning true to allow or false/nil to block the original signal connection
+- `callback` - The new callback triggered by hooksignal, returning true to allow or false/nil to block the original signal connection.

 ### Examples